c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

                                 ; D000-DFFF: IO (VIC,SID,CIA)
                                 ; E000-FFFF: RAM

-        lda #$34                ; Used by the Chipdisk when it decompresses sta $01                 ; 0000-9FFF: RAM
+        lda #$34                ; Used by the Chipdisk when it decompresses the sids sta $01                 ; 0000-9FFF: RAM
                                 ; A000-BFFF: RAM
                                 ; C000-CFFF: RAM